Lil-Marc/InternalMessagingSystem/README.md

 ### Code Comments (Readability) 📝

-To facilitate other developers' understanding of my code, I have added detailed comments to classes, methods, and potentially complex sections.
+To facilitate the understanding of my code by other developers, I have added detailed comments to the classes, methods, and potentially complex sections of my project.
+Moreover, all variable names follow the camelCase naming convention, enhancing the readability and consistency throughout the codebase.

 ### Encapsulation (Scalability) 🚀